destish21/mysqlemployee-tracker/README.md

    # Description

    * This application is developed to help for non-developers to view and interact with information stored in databases. project managers,even to every body  that can be used to write clearly and briefly, save, and delete datase.
-   * This application uses an express backend and save and retrieve node data from a mysql. .
+   * This application uses an express backend and save and retrieve node data from a mysql.
+   * I included in package.js as dependence

+   * npm init

+   * npm install inquirer

+   * npm install mysql

+   * npm install console.table

+   * npm install figlet

+   * npm install chalk

    * Non Developers or users can quickly and easily can manege their employees as well as